 NAT traversal: STUN, TURN, ICE, what do they actually do?

-If I’m behind a nat or even multiple nat’s, my packets are relayed by these nat’s and they appears on the public Internet at the out-most nat’s address and port.
+If I’m behind a nat or even multiple nat’s, my packets are relayed by these nat’s and they appear on the public Internet at the out-most nat’s address and port.
 And reply packets going to that address:port are relayed back to me.
-So essentially I got a public address:port that can reach me on the public Internet.
+So, in some sense, I still got a public address:port that can reach me on the public Internet.
 The purpose of nat traversal is to find that public address:port.
-That’s basically what the initial/classic stun (rfc 3489) does.

-stun server a message, the stun server looks at the source ip address and port of the ip packet, and reply that back to you.
+ip address and port of the ip packet, and reply that back to you.
 Voilà, you know

 you public address:port